 If an artifact object represents a text artifact, it MAY contain a property named encoding whose value is a string that specifies the artifact’s text encoding.
 The string SHALL be one of the character set names specified in [IANA-ENC].
 The property value SHALL be case-insensitive.

-If the artifact object represents a text artifact and this property is absent, it SHALL default to the value of the defaultEncoding property (§3.14.17) of the containing run object (§3.14), if that property is present; otherwise, the artifact’s encoding SHALL be taken to be unknown.
+If the artifact object represents a text artifact and this property is absent, it SHALL default to the value of theRun.defaultEncoding (§3.14.17), if that property is present; otherwise, the artifact’s encoding SHALL be taken to be unknown.

-If the artifact object represents a binary artifact, the encoding property SHALL be absent.
+If the artifact object represents a binary artifact, encoding SHALL be absent.

 EXAMPLE: In this example, the encoding of output.txt is UTF-16BE (obtained from the default), but the encoding of data.txt is UTF-16LE: